manleviet/manleviet.github.io/docs/dev/design_guidelines.md

 # Design Directives
 {: .no_toc }

-This page lists out guidelines to evolve the library.
+This page lists out our design directives for the library.

 ---